DCF51/Project_FoDS_G01-H/README.md

   git add [file name] --> to add a new file

+  git commit -f [file name] -m [comment on the commit] --> to change existing file

-  git commit -m [comment on the commit] --> to change existing directory
+  git commit -a -m [comment on the commit] --> to change all files in the directory

 4. Add the local changes to the online repository